JSFoundation/TAC/BasePolicies/CONTRIBUTING.md

 Committers are expected to follow this policy and continue to send pull requests, go through proper review, and have other Committers merge their pull requests.

-# CB Process

-The CB uses a "consensus seeking" process for issues that are escalated to the CB.
-The group tries to find a resolution that has no open objections among CB members.
-If a consensus cannot be reached that has no objections then a majority wins vote is called.
-It is also expected that the majority of decisions made by the CB are via a consensus seeking process and that voting is only used as a last-resort.

-Resolution may involve returning the issue to Committers with suggestions on how to move forward towards a consensus.
-It is not expected that a meeting of the CB will resolve all issues on its agenda during that meeting and may prefer to continue the discussion happening among the Committers.

-Members can be added to the CB at any time.
-Any Committer can nominate another Committer or other qualified community member to the CB and the CB uses its standard consensus seeking process to evaluate whether or not to add this new member.
-Members who do not participate consistently at the level of a majority of the other members are expected to resign.

 [JS Foundation CLA]: https://js.foundation/CLA/